Prince-Magami/PMAI/README.md

 # PMAI
 # README.md

-#  PMAI – Prince Magami AI Web App
+#  PMAI – Prince Magami AI

 PMAI is a fast, interactive AI-powered web app built with FastAPI and vanilla frontend tools.
 It combines multiple modes into a single experience: